 - 1. Determine if the request is a valid capital project.
-(Non-capital projects, such as maintenance requests, were forwarded to the OAK311 system; requests that fell outside the jurisdiction of the City were forwarded to the appropriate agency. - Of the requests that were identified as capital projects, staff reviewed existing active capital projects and existing planning documents (i.e. FY 2021-23 CIP, 2019 3-Year Paving Plan, Bicycle Plan, Pedestrian Plan, East Oakland Neighbor-
+(Non-capital projects, such as maintenance requests, were forwarded to the OAK311 system; requests that fell outside the jurisdiction of the City were forwarded to the appropriate agency. - Of the requests that were identified as capital projects, staff reviewed existing active capital projects and existing planning documents (i.e. FY 2021-23 CIP, 2019 3-Year Paving Plan, Bicycle Plan, Pedestrian Plan, East Oakland Neighborhoods Initiative, etc.) to align and identify submissions with existing projects or efforts.